This article has been fact checked by a Board Certified Pediatrician. Sources of information for the article are listed at the bottom.

 The stomach contents may make their way up the esophagus, causing erosion of the mucous lining and pain.
 It can also lead to pneumonia if there is reflux up to the trachea, where it can enter the lungs.[5]

 Constipation is a common issue due to spasticity and abnormal muscle coordination.
-It is important to ensure the regularity of bowel movements.
-Some children benefit from bowel programs in which combinations of medication and dietary measures are implemented with good results.[6]
+It is essential to ensure the regularity of bowel movements.
+Some children benefit from bowel programs in which combinations of medication and dietary measures are implemented with good results.[5]

 Urinary Problems